Wesley26/weather-App/README.md

 - `Humidity.js`: humidityText: humidity string data passed from WeatherContent.js
 - `InfoButton.js`: returns an info button component displaying information about the app author's name and API source as an alert.
 - `LoadingMessage.js`: component returns loading message if the WeatherContent component does not have any weather data. loadText: string which takes loading text to display to user. font: object to pass through font text config from WeatherContent.js component.
-- `MinMaxTemp.js`: tempMinText: minimum temperature passed from WeatherContent.js tempMinText: maximum temperature passed from WeatherContent.js
+- `MinMaxTemp.js`: tempMinText: minimum temperature passed from WeatherContent.js tempMinText: maximum temperature passed from WeatherContent.js.
+- `UnitSwitch.js`: UnitSwitch child component. imperialUnits: Text passed from WeatherContext.js for imperial units touchable opacity button label. metricUnits: Text passed from WeatherContext.js for metric units touchable opacity button label. standardUnits: Text passed from WeatherContext.js for standard units touchable opacity button label. switchHeader: Header label for this component passed from WeatherContext.js.
 - `WeatherDescription.js`: descriptionText: Description of the main weather passed from WeatherContent.js
 - `WeatherIcon.js`: icon: passes the icon fetched in WeatherContent.js
 - `WeatherMain.js`: mainWeatherName: Displayed in all caps, the name of the main weather Object that is de-structured from WeatherContent.js

 4. config:
-- Contains fontConfig.js, Font Family and Font Color config file.
-Export to all components that require custom font settings that tailwind-rn does not support.
-All styles that use supported tailwind classes must be generated from tailwind.config.js.
+- Contains placeholder.txt.
+This config folder will remain as a placeholder in case any back-end libraries are introduced in the future.

 5. hooks:
 - Contains all custom hooks.
 Custom hooks include: